The Cigar Galaxy, also known as Messier 82 (M82), is a famous nearby starburst galaxy located in the constellation Ursa Major.

 The galaxy M82 contains 197 young massive star clusters in its core region.
 The clusters were revealed in images taken by the Hubble Space Telescope in 2005.
 Starburst activity is particularly energetic in the galaxy’s central region, where stars are being formed 10 times faster than in our entire galaxy.

-The active star forming region in the centre of the Cigar Galaxy spans about 500 parsecs in diameter.
+The active star forming region in the centre of M82 spans about 500 parsecs in diameter.

 The galaxy’s core contains four high surface brightness regions of clumps that correspond to confirmed sources of inrared, X-ray, and radio frequencies.
 They are believed to be starburst clusters.
 Supernovae in this region occur at a rate of one every 10 years.

 In 2006, fluctuating X-ray emissions were discovered by the Chandra X-ray Observatory from a location some 600 light years away from the galaxy’s core.
 The source of the emissions is believed to be the first known intermediate-mass black hole with a mass approximately 200 to 5,000 times solar.